-Top Ten Best Running Backs Going Into the 2020 NFL Season
+Top 10 Best Running Backs Going Into the 2020 NFL Season

-Honestly to nobody's surprise CMC is at the top.
-He was 3rd in rushing yards and TD's with 1,387 and 15 respectively 2nd in the entire league in receptions only Michael Thomas had more.
-Also did you see the Panthers offense last year?
-It wasn't good and that's putting it lightly.
-He played his tail off and was the only highlight to speak of regardless who was at quarterback at least Teddy Bridgewater will bring some stability but they will have to still rely on McCaffrey who's a once in a generation do-it-all talent putting the team on his back.
-He got some big bucks which was rightfully deserved and I expect him to dominate the league for the next few years to come
+Did you see the Panthers' offense last year?
+It wasn't good, to put it lightly.
+He played his tail off and was the only highlight to speak of, regardless of who was at quarterback.
+At least Teddy Bridgewater will bring some stability, but they will still have to rely on McCaffrey, who is a once-in-a-generation, do-it-all talent putting the team on his back.
+He got some big bucks, which were rightfully deserved, and I expect him to dominate the league for the next few years to come.

 Henry, along with Ryan Tannehill and A.J.
 Brown, made the Titans a formidable opponent.
 Going 9-7 once again, the Titans surprised everyone by beating the Patriots and Ravens on their way to an AFC Championship loss to the Chiefs.
 In their two playoff wins, it was Henry who bowled through the top defenses of the Patriots and Ravens.
 He needs an extension soon.

-Somehow ESPN put him at #1?
+Somehow ESPN put him at number one?
 How?
-He missed a few games had just barely 1,000 yards on the ground only 6 touchdowns and 400+ yards in the air.
-Obviously he blew up the league like a firecracker in 2018 but last year he was off.
-To be fair the Giants O line is hot garbage so it's not entirely his fault.
-If he has a bounce back year then he has a case for top 5 but right now I don't see it
+He missed a few games, had just barely 1,000 yards on the ground, only 6 touchdowns, and 400-plus yards in the air.
+Obviously, he blew up the league like a firecracker in 2018, but last year he was off.
+To be fair, the Giants' O-line is hot garbage, so it's not entirely his fault.
+If he has a bounce-back year, then he has a case for the top five, but right now, I don't see it.

-Barkley missed time to injury his second season, but in the time he did play, he showed why he was the second overall pick in the 2018 draft.
+Barkley missed time due to injury in his second season, but in the time he did play, he showed why he was the second overall pick in the 2018 draft.

 This one I agree with ESPN's placement.
-Zeke wasn't quite as explosive last season but still put up decent numbers on the board 1,357 yards and 12 touchdowns 4th in yards by the way.
-2nd in attempts not quite 2018 numbers but solid nonetheless.
-He does have the advantage of being on the Cowboys with a high powered offense and decent O line but easily a top 5 running back.
+Zeke wasn't quite as explosive last season, but still put up decent numbers on the board: 1,357 yards and 12 touchdowns, fourth in yards by the way, and second in attempts.
+These aren't quite 2018 numbers, but they are solid nonetheless.
+He does have the advantage of being on the Cowboys, with a high-powered offense and a decent O-line, but he's easily a top-five running back.

-Elliot recently signed an extension, and once again rushed for over 1,000 yards en route to another good season.
+Elliott recently signed an extension and once again rushed for over 1,000 yards en route to another good season.

-Cook is arguably a top 5 running back in the league he improved significantly from his 2018 season having 1135 yards in 14 games and 13 touchdowns.
-When he's off the Vikings are off He is literally the backbone of that offense.
-He's due for a big payday soon.
-Better pay him Minnesota because if not prepare for a significantly worse offense.
-Say what you Will about paying running backs but Dalvin Cook is an exception he's always had a significant workload for that offense
+Cook is arguably a top 5 running back in the league.
+He improved significantly from his 2018 season, accumulating 1,135 yards in 14 games and scoring 13 touchdowns.
+When he's off, the Vikings' performance suffers.
+He is essentially the backbone of that offense.
+He is due for a big payday soon.
+Minnesota had better pay him, or they should prepare for a significantly worse offense.
+Say what you will about paying running backs, but Dalvin Cook is an exception.
+He has always had a significant workload for that offense.

-Injury issues didn't help him in his first two seasons, but Cook finally broke out for the Vikings in 2019, earning his first Pro Bowl berth, and becoming a top ten running back in the NFL.
+Injury issues hindered him in his first two seasons, but Cook finally broke out for the Vikings in 2019.
+He earned his first Pro Bowl berth and became a top-ten running back in the NFL.

-Kamara had a down season in 2019, but still, he remains a top running back in the NFL.
-The Saints sure think so.
+Kamara had a down season in 2019, but he still remains a top running back in the NFL.
+The Saints certainly think so.
 In a talented offense, Kamara is one of the best on the field.

-This is another one I can actually agree with ESPN's placement.
-Josh Jacobs in his rookie year absolutely tore up the league he had 1150 yards and 7 touchdowns and that was while missing a few games near the end.
-Now the Raiders have some receivers so they won't have to purely rely on Jacobs but he could actually be a beast for years to come
+This is another one with which I can actually agree regarding ESPN's placement.
+Josh Jacobs, in his rookie year, absolutely tore up the league.
+He had 1,150 yards and 7 touchdowns, and that was while missing a few games near the end.
+Now, the Raiders have some receivers, so they won't have to rely purely on Jacobs, but he could actually be a beast for years to come.